tomthehare/devoted-memory-db/README.md

 # devoted-memory-db

 ## Overview
 This repository contains code that runs an in-memory database.
-The input is fed to it via `stdin` and the arguments are executed in order, line by line.
 Given that it's an in-memory database, the state will only last as long as the process is running.

 ## Quickstart